LudovicGardy/halyzia_CNN/README.md

 # Halyzia© / Ladybird Neural Network

 ## Description
-This program demonstrates part of the processing performed by Ladybird / Halyzia©, a software for the automatic detection of fast-ripples (FRs) in epilepsy [[L. Gardy, doctoral thesis](https://data.inpi.fr/brevets/FR3128111)], [[Brevet: FR3128111](http://thesesups.ups-tlse.fr/5164/1/2021TOU30190.pdf)].
+Halyzia©, also known as Ladybird, is a sophisticated software designed for the automatic detection of fast-ripples (FRs) in epilepsy, as described in the [doctoral thesis of L. Gardy](https://data.inpi.fr/brevets/FR3128111) and patented under [Brevet: FR3128111](http://thesesups.ups-tlse.fr/5164/1/2021TOU30190.pdf).
+This repository showcases a component of Halyzia© that is focused on the efficient automatic detection of Fast Ripples (FR) in epilepsy.

-The model uses a convolutional neural network (CNN) trained to recognize scalograms of 400 ms segments of EEG activity that either contain or do not contain an FR.
-It can be adapted for use with macro-EEG or micro-EEG data.
-The algorithm will perform the following steps:
+A convolutional neural network (CNN) was trained to recognize scalograms of 400 ms segments of EEG activity that either contain or do not contain an FR.
+It can adapt to macro-EEG and micro-EEG data.
+The algorithm performs the following steps:

 - Standardize the raw signal.
 - Pre-whiten the standardized raw signal [ref.
 1].